Tri-States Railway Preservation Society

 UNTIL FURTHER NOTICE

 The Tri-States Railway Preservation Society was founded in 1985 and has preserved and interpreted Port Jervis’s rich railroad heritage for nearly 40 years.
 Throughout our history, we have operated a museum dedicated to local railroad history, sharing the stories, artifacts, and legacy of the railroads that shaped our community.
+Since 2022, this museum has been located at the historic Erie Turntable site at 86 Pike Street in Port Jervis.

 Over four decades, our museum’s collection has grown through generous donations and careful acquisitions.
 These artifacts form an irreplaceable record of Port Jervis’s railroad history and its importance to the region.
 Our collection represents the memories, stories, and lives of residents’ fathers and grandfathers who worked here in Port Jervis with these tools, trains, and machines.